Why is this important?

 There are four main places where you can get advice and support on anything to do with kinship care:

-- Your nearest CAB.
+- Your nearest CAB - where to get advice.
 If you can’t get to a CAB, call the confidential Kinship Care helpline on 0808 800 0006.
 Calls are free from landlines and most mobiles.

 - The social work or children’s services department at your local authority.